Federal Air Marshal Service: Securing other modes of transportation

-Since July 2004, TSA has provided supplemental personnel, including federal air marshals, to assist mass transit systems during major events, holidays, and anniversaries of prior attacks.
-These TSA personnel deploy as Visible Intermodal Prevention and Response Teams (VIPR teams), whose goal is to provide a random, unannounced, unpredictable, high-visibility presence in a mass transit or passenger rail environment.
+Since July 2004, TSA has provided supplemental personnel, including federal air marshals, to assist mass transit systems during major events, holidays and anniversaries of prior attacks.
+These TSA personnel deploy as Visible Intermodal Prevention and Response Teams (VIPR teams), whose goal is to provide both seen (random, unannounced, and unpredictable) and high-visibility (seen) presence in mass transit or passenger rail environments.
 The level of assistance transit systems request depends on a transit system's local political and security environment.
-Beginning in July 2007, TSA significantly increased the number and frequency of VIPR deployments, from an average of one exercise per month to one or two exercises per week.
+Beginning in July 2007, TSA significantly increased the number and frequency of VIPR deployments from an average of one exercise per month to one or two per week.

-There were issues with Federal Air Marshals and early VIPR deployments.
+There were issues with federal air marshals and early VIPR deployments.
 TSA field officials said the initial exercises put their safety at risk.
-TSA required Federal Air Marshals to wear raid jackets or shirts identifying them as air marshals, which potentially compromised their anonymity.
-In response to this concern, TSA changed the policy.
-Federal Air Marshals now attend VIPR exercises in civilian clothes or jackets that simply identify them as DHS officials.
-Some transit security officials reported that Federal Air Marshals were unfamiliar with local laws, local police procedures, the range of behavior encountered on public transportation, and the parameters of their authority as federal law enforcement officers.
-In 2011 Amtrak temporarily banned VIPR teams from its property after screenings at the Savannah, Georgia station that Amtrak Police chief John O'Conner called illegal and violations of Amtrak policy.
+TSA required federal air marshals to wear raid jackets or shirts identifying them as air marshals, which potentially compromised their anonymity.
+In response to this concern, TSA changed the policy such that federal air marshals began attending VIPR exercises in civilian clothes or jackets that simply identify them as DHS officials.
+Some transit security officials reported that federal air marshals were unfamiliar with local laws, local police procedures, the range of behavior encountered on public transportation and the parameters of their authority as federal law enforcement officers.
+In 2011, Amtrak temporarily banned VIPR teams from its property after screenings at the Savannah, Georgia station because Amtrak Police chief John O'Conner called their activities illegal and violations of Amtrak policy.